Inslee loosens COVID-19 business restrictions for restaurants, movie theaters, outdoor group sports and more

 Meanwhile, restaurants in second- or third-phase counties can serve alcohol now up to 11 p.m.
 Those establishments will be able to boost their table size to six in the second phase, and to eight in the third phase.

+Many western Washington counties are in the second phase, including King, Pierce and Snohomish counties.
+A handful are in the third phase, such as Thurston and Grays Harbor counties.

+No Washington counties are in the fourth — and lease restrictive — phase in the plan.
+Five counties in central and eastern Washington remain in a modified first phase, the most restrictive.

-For real estate, open houses will be allowed within each county’s size-limit for gatherings.
+As part of the announcement, the real estate sector can hold open houses with numbers allowable for each county’s size-limit for gatherings.

 The governor’s office will also release protocols for a variety of outdoor group sports with more than a dozen participants, such as bicycle rides, runs and marathons, kayak and canoe races, among others.